●The weekly Poems of the Week (POTW) submission deadline is Friday at noon, Pacific Time (3pm EST).

 ACCEPTED POEMS OF THE WEEK

-Poems chosen from among each week's POTW submissions will run the following Monday; if you don't receive an acceptance by Tuesday, feel free to submit your poem elsewhere.
+Poems chosen from among each week's POTW submissions will run the following Monday (three days after the submission deadline); if you don't receive an acceptance by Tuesday, feel free to submit your poem elsewhere.
 On rare occasions (and with notice to the poet), we might hold an accepted POTW to run another week, or consider a POTW submission for one of Light's biannual issues instead.
-All accepted POTWs will be archived and searchable on Light's website, just like poems in our regular issues.
+All published POTWs will be archived and searchable on Light's website, just like poems in our regular issues.